Visualizing the Number of Existing and Future Gravitational-Wave Detections from Merging Double Compact Objects: Current Detections from O1, O2, and O3

 \section{Current Detections from O1, O2, and O3}

-At the time of writing LVK have shared the data and detections from observing runs O1, O2, O3a and O3b in the Gravitational-wave Transient Catalogs (GWTC) GWTC-1 \citep{Abbott:2021GWTC1}, GWTC-2 \citep{GWTC2}, GWTC-2.1 \citep{Abbott:2021-GWTC-2-1}, and GWTC-3 \citep{Abbott:2021GWTC3}.
+At the time of writing, the \ac{LVK} Collaboration has completed and shared the data and detections from observing runs O1, O2, O3a, and O3b in the Gravitational-wave Transient Catalog (GWTC) releases GWTC-1 \citep{Abbott:2021GWTC1}, GWTC-2 \citep{GWTC2}, GWTC-2.1 \citep{Abbott:2021-GWTC-2-1}, and GWTC-3 \citep{Abbott:2021GWTC3}.
 O1 ran from September 12th, 2015 to January 19th, 2016, O2 ran from November 30th, 2016 to August 25th, 2017, O3a ran from 1 April 2019 until 1 October 2019, and O3b ran between 1 November 2019 and 27 March 2020.
-Based on the data in these finished runs, several catalogs have been presented with different numbers of events, based on different underlying assumptions for the detection pipelines and thresholds.
-We list the main catalog options considered in the literature below, and summarize them in Table~\ref{table:detectionsSummary} and Figure~\ref{fig-ch8:known-detections-different-pipelines}
+Based on the data in these finished runs, several catalogs have been presented in the literature with different numbers of events, based on different underlying assumptions for the detection pipelines and thresholds.
+We discuss the main catalog options considered in the literature below and summarize them in Table~\ref{table:detectionsSummary} and Figure~\ref{fig-ch8:known-detections-different-pipelines}.